 The risk of loss to the Fund for swap transactions that are entered into on a net basis depends on which party is obligated to pay the net amount to the other party.
 If the counterparty is obligated to pay the net amount to the Fund, the risk of loss to the Fund is loss of the entire amount that the Fund is entitled to receive.
 If the Fund is obligated to pay the net amount, the Fund's risk of loss is generally limited to that net amount.
 If the swap agreement involves the exchange of the entire principal value of a security, the entire principal value of that security is subject to the risk that the other party to the swap will default on its contractual delivery obligations.
-In addition, the Fund's risk of loss also includes any margin at risk in the event of default by the counterparty (in an uncleared swap) or the central counterparty or FCM (in a cleared swap), plus any transaction costs.
+In addition, the Fund's risk of loss also includes any margin at risk in the event of default by the counterparty (in an uncleared swap), plus any transaction costs.